status-im/nimbus-eth2/docs/the_nimbus_book/src/run-a-validator.md

     You should verify that the address is indeed: [0x00000000219ab540356cBB839Cbe05303d7705Fa](https://etherscan.io/address/0x00000000219ab540356cBB839Cbe05303d7705Fa)

-!!! info
-    Once you send off your transaction(s), your validator will be put in a queue based on deposit time.
+Once you send off your transaction(s), before your validator starts producing blocks and attestations, there are two waiting periods.

+First, you wait for the beacon chain to recognize the block containing the deposit.
+This usually takes around 13 hours.
+Then, you wait in the queue for validator activation.

 Getting through the queue may take a few hours or days (assuming the chain is finalizing).
 No validators are accepted into the validator set while the chain isn't finalizing.
 The `Pending Validators` metric on the [beaconcha.in](https://beaconcha.in/) will give you the size of the queue.

 With the keys created, you're ready for the next step: importing your validator keys.